2sic/2sxc-docs/2sxc Docs Generator/how-to/dynamic-code/as-list.md

 # AsList(...) - Magic Lists

-This document has been moved to NetCo[](xref:NetCode.DynamicCode.AsList)
+This document has been moved to [](xref:NetCode.DynamicCode.AsList)